EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 times.
 The number of responses may be greater than the number of tickets.

 > Response times are based on office hours.
 Hence an average response time of 1d
-> 3h 23min means 13 hours and 23 minutes in total\_
+> 3h 23min means 13 hours and 23 minutes in total.

 ### Violated response time